A. Default Rules

-If the organisers of a Go tournament in Britain, recognised by the BGA, do not specify otherwise, then the AGA-style rules as specified in rules of play apply.
+If the organisers of a Go tournament in Britain, recognised by us, do not specify otherwise, then the AGA-style rules as specified in RULES OF PLAY apply.

 Black gives White 7½ points Komi (under traditional Japanese rules, the Komi was 6 or 6½ points).

 Triple kos and other such repeated positions are prevented by a "Superko" rule: It is illegal for a player to play so as to recreate a board position of the game, previously created by a play of the same player.
 (Under our previous rules, repeating the board position led to a jigo.)

 When digital clocks are used, Canadian Overtime can be awkward and cumbersome (requiring tricky clock-resetting) and so "Fischer Time" is used instead.
 Fischer Time is not suitable for use with analogue clocks.

 The concept of Fischer Time is that one starts with a basic time allowance, which is then incremented every time one plays a move.
 This is best shown by an example.

 Suppose Fisher Time is set as 40 minutes + 10 seconds per move.
 Initially one has 40 minutes on the clock.
 Failure to play within this 40 minutes results in one's flag falling and the loss of the game.

 However, suppose that the first move takes 30 seconds.
 The clock is then adjusted to 39 minutes 40 seconds (being the initial 40 minutes, less the 30 seconds used for the move, plus the incremental 10 seconds).
 This adjustment is done automatically by the software within the clock.

 If the second move takes 5 seconds, the clock is then adjusted to 39 minutes 45 seconds, and so on.